ISM's social media checklist for new artists and musicians

 - Facebook has a host of analytics tools to help you understand your audience.
 If you’re feeling confident, use Facebook analytics to view the demographics of your followers, the reach of your posts and the engagement from your followers.

 - Instagram is designed for short attention spans and visuals so keep this in mind when posting professionally.

-- As the image or video clip is the main attraction, keep your captions short and catchy.
+- As the image or video clip is the main attraction, ensure they are both exciting and eye-catching.

 - Like Twitter, hashtags are very common on Instagram for discovery so use hashtags as much as possible so new followers can discover you.